 If you’re flying to Pensacola Beach, you will arrive at the Pensacola International Airport.
 There are airport shuttles available to transport you from there.
 The main form of transportation on the island is driving, but there are other options.
 In the busy season, The Santa Rosa Island Authority offers a beach trolly.
 Pensacola Bay Cruises also offers a ferry between the island and downtown Pensacola.

 Most of Pensacola Beach is also accessible by bike, scooter, or even by foot.
 You can rent golf carts, scooters, or other fun transportation methods from The Scooter Hut on Pensacola Beach.
 There are also several places where you can rent a bike.

 There is no hospital and few medical offices in Pensacola Beach, but there is plenty available close by in Gulf Breeze, including the Gulf Breeze Hospital, which is just over the bridge and very easy to get to in the case of an emergency.

 For Local Businesses including Food & Drinks, Services, Health & Medical, Education, Sports & Recreation, Arts & Entertainment and more, see our Pensacola Business Directory

 Who we are

 We are locals and writers who love to research, explore, and share information about Florida.
-Our goal is simple: to share the positive (and sometimes not so positive) things that make the area unique.
+Our goal is simple: to share the positive things that make the area unique.
 To be real without an agenda.
 And to support a strong local community.